jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 Note that the passwords are not encrypted.
 Encryption functions are two-way cryptographic functions.
 This means the original password can be recovered from the encrypted password if the encryption key is known.
 Recovery is not needed for password storage and just adds another attack vector.

-In this post we are using the SHA256 hash function for simplicity. **Do not use SHA256 password hashing** in a production environment because it is a _fast_ hashing algorithm and it will be easy to crack weaker passwords it has hashed by using reverse hash lookups (e.g. rainbow tables) on unsalted hashed passwords, and dictionary or brute force attacks on salted passwords with a known pepper, as we will discuss later on.
+In this article we are using the SHA256 hash function for simplicity. **Do not use SHA256 password hashing** in a production environment because it is a _fast_ hashing algorithm and it will be easy to crack weaker passwords it has hashed by using dictionary or brute force attacks on salted passwords with a known pepper, as we will discuss later on.

 **Use Argon2** or a similar _slow_ hash function instead which will provide resistance against attacks even when both the database and the pepper have been compromised.
-See my post _[One-Way Cryptographic Algorithms](https://jdspugh.github.io/2023/04/06/one-way-cryptographic-algorithms.html)_ for more details about various one-way cryptographic functions.
+See my article _[One-Way Cryptographic Algorithms](https://jdspugh.github.io/2023/04/06/one-way-cryptographic-algorithms.html)_ for more details about various one-way cryptographic functions.

 `HashedPassword = SHA256(Password)`